muskanirfan12/TravelBotix/TravelBotix/README.md

-# TraveBotix✈
+# TravelBotix✈

 ## Introduction
-Welcome to **TraveBotix✈**, your ultimate destination for travel inspiration and planning.
+Welcome to **TravelBotix✈**, your ultimate destination for travel inspiration and planning.
 Crafted with a blend of HTML, CSS, and JavaScript, this frontend website showcases a stunning design complemented by seamless animations powered by GSAP.

 ## Features
-Experience a world of possibilities with TraveBotix✈:
+Experience a world of possibilities with TravelBotix✈:

 - **Home Page:** Immerse yourself in a professionally designed interface that sparks wanderlust from the moment you arrive.
 - **Destinations:** Discover diverse destinations curated to inspire your next adventure.